 What About Payday Loans?

-Certain types of loans, like car title loans and payday loans, do not use credit checks, and do not care about your history or score.
+Certain types of loans, like car title loans and payday loans, may not use credit checks, and do not care about your history or score.
 But your overdrafts will still haunt you.

 Since these lenders don’t care about your credit, they focus entirely on your recent banking history.
 Even one recent overdraft or bounced check could stop you from being approved for a payday loan.